 when jimmy is brought in by police he announces himself to chuck by saying “heeeere’s johnny”. this famous line was used to introduce tv host johnny carson on his popular u.s. television program the tonight show.

 better call saul is definitely not the first time “here’s johnny” has been borrowed from the tonight show. this frightening (scary) scene from the shining is another famous example.

-jimmy continues to try and keep the mood (ambience, feeling) light, and tells chuck that he only knows two things about albuquerque–one of them is that bugs bunny should have turned left there. this is a reference to a joke that bugs makes in several of his cartoons when he is lost. should in this structure is in the past tense and indicates a mistake; in bugs’ case, a navigation mistake.
+jimmy continues to try and keep the mood (ambience, feeling) light, and tells chuck that he only knows two things about albuquerque–one of them is that bugs bunny should have turned left there. this is a reference to a joke that bugs makes in several of his cartoons when he is lost. should in this structure, known as third conditional, is in the past tense and indicates a mistake; in bugs’ case, a navigation mistake.

 after the jokes, jimmy admits that he is in a (bit of a) pickle, which is an idiom that means he is in trouble. it’s apparently a favorite expression of his. he uses it again in episode 7.

 and near the end of the conversation jimmy tries to show remorse (regret, that he is sorry) when he says

 i’m a lousy brother and i’m a big screw up. and if i was just a better person, i would not only stop letting u down, u know what? i would stop letting me down.

 lousy means really bad. screw up indicates that jimmy is a failure; that he has made bad decisions or wasted opportunities. the phrasal verb let down is similar to disappoint.

 if i was a better person…. is a nice example of how to express a hypothetical situation–known as second conditional.

 jimmy not wanting to let his brother chuck down is an important theme in better call saul